Skip to content Skip to sidebar Skip to footer

 Visitors’ Experience

-Apart from the stunning architecture and design of the Mausoleum, visitors can also enjoy the breathtaking views from the circular viewing platform located at the rear of the building.
 The platform provides the same stunning views that George Bernard Shaw once described as being “in paradise or on the moon.”
 Visitors can take in the breathtaking views of the surrounding landscape and explore the natural beauty of Lovćen National Park.

 In paradise or on the moon, Martin Pilkington